 There are two types of encryption schemes, symmetric and asymmetric.

 Symmetric means that both sides use the same key.
 That is, the key that you encrypt with is the same as the key you decrypt with.
 Examples of this type of encryption include AES and DES.
 Symmetric encryption is preferred because it is very fast and secure.
-Unfortunately, both sides need to know the key before you can use it, remember, the encrypt key is exactly the same as the decrypt key.
+Unfortunately, both sides need to know the key before you can use it - remember, the encrypt key is exactly the same as the decrypt key.
 The problem is, if you have never talked before how do you get both sides to know the key?
 The other problem with symmetric key cryptography is that once the key is lost or compromised, the entire system is compromised as well.

 Asymmetric, often called Public Key, encryption techniques use two keys that are mathematically related.
 The keys are often referred to as the “public” and the “private” keys.
 The private key can be used to decrypt data that the public key encrypted and vice versa.
-This is super cool because you can give out your public key to everyone, they can encrypt data using your public key, then only your private key can be used to decrypt it.
+This is super cool because you can give out your public key to everyone, someone else can encrypt data using your public key, then only your private key can be used to decrypt it.
 What is amazing about Asymmetric encryption is that even when you know the Public key you can’t figure out the private key (one-way function).
 The problem with this encryption technique is that it is slow and requires large key storage on the device (usually in FLASH) to store the public key (e.g. 192 bytes for PGP).

 What now?
-The most common technique to communicate is to use public key encryption to pass a private symmetric key which will then be used for the rest of the communication:
+The most common technique to communicate is to use public key encryption to pass a private symmetric key which is then used for the rest of the communication:

 You open an unencrypted connection to a server

-You give out your public key to the server
+The server sends you its public key

-The server then creates a random symmetric key
+The client creates a random symmetric key

-The server then encrypts its newly created random symmetric key using your public key and sends it back to you
+The client encrypts its newly created random symmetric key using the server public key and sends it back to server

-You use your private key to decrypt the symmetric key
+The Server decrypts the symmetric key using its private key

 You open a new channel using symmetric key encryption